shrideio/shoebox/README.md

 ### Tools

-> If a text editor and Git client are already installed you may skip the next section.
+> If a text editor and Git client are already installed you may skip to the next section.

 - #### Nano